poridhiEng/poridhi-labs/Poridhi Labs/Kubernetes Tasks/Autoscaling with Keda in Kubernetes/README.md

   ![alt text](https://github.com/poridhiEng/poridhi-labs/raw/main/Poridhi%20Labs/Kubernetes%20Tasks/Autoscaling%20with%20Keda%20in%20Kubernetes/images/image-22.png)

-**2. Build the dashboard:**
+### **Build the dashboard:**

-This step-by-step guide explains how to manually create a Grafana dashboard to monitor specific metrics.
+Now we will create a Grafana dashboard to monitor specific metrics.
 Each panel represents a specific metric visualization.
 Here's how to add them:

 #### **(a) Request Rate Panel**